ibm-cloud-docs/key-protect/cli-reference.md

 * **`-a, --hash`**

    The hash algorithm used to wrap the key.
 SHA1 and SHA256 are supported.
 The default is SHA256.
-SHA1 is only supported by HPCS.
+SHA1 is only supported by Hyper Protect Crypto Services (HPCS).

    This option is used to generate an encrypted key that can only be used in a request with the HPCS API. **Do not use this option to create {{site.data.keyword.keymanagementserviceshort}} root keys.**

-   Hyper Protect Crypto Services (HPCS) is a dedicated key management service and hardware security module (HSM).
+   HPCS is a dedicated key management service and hardware security module (HSM).
 HPCS integrates with {{site.data.keyword.keymanagementserviceshort}} to generate and encrypt keys.
 The Keep Your Own Key (KYOK) function is also enabled by HPCS.

 ### Notes
 {: #kp-import-token-key-encrypt-notes}